 grid reference TM 273 490

 The Royal Oak closed in the 1930s.
-The building was later used as a wine bar owned by actor Douglas Wilmer, who was apparently known for having played Sherlock Holmes - hence the later name name.
+The building was later used as a wine bar owned by actor Douglas Wilmer, who was apparently known for having played Sherlock Holmes - hence the later name.
+This seems to have opened about 1977 and evidently closed before 2004.

 The 1904 Woodbridge licensing records show that the Royal Oak's license was issued in 1853.
 Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.